4x4taco/perception/README.md

 ### Project Implementation
 Using the same method as used for exercise 3 a set of samples for the 8 new items had to be captured.
 I wanted to compare the impact of different color schemes to the accuracy in which the items could be identified with respect to the SVM.
 I ran small grops of samples, 25 for each item.
-Comparing the normalized confusion matrices with each other it can be determined that (((inserts stats))).
-Calling the pick and place project using ```roslaunch pr2_robot pick_place_project.launch``` and ```rosrun pr2_robot pr2.py``` was all that was needed to get this project up and running.
-After the code had been tested successfully within the 1st world modifications were made to the ```pick_place_project.launch``` file to spawn the 2nd and 3rd worlds and pick lists respectively.  each time the launch file was changed the ```pr2.py``` file was changed to reflect the correct output file land test scene.
+Looking at the confusion matrices for the hsv and rgb sample I choose to go with hsv for my main sample set to tain my svm classifier.
+I captured 200 samples of each object and trained the svm with a rbf kernel.
+After the code had been tested successfully within the 1st world, modifications were made to the ```pick_place_project.launch``` file.
+The modifications changed the spawn option to the 2nd and 3rd worlds and pick lists respectively.  each time the launch file was changed the ```pr2.py``` file was also changed to reflect the correct output file land test scene.
+The results with screenshots of each world are shown below.

-### Conclusion
-Overall I really enjoyed this project and would have like more time to explore sending service messages to the robot and manipulating the joints in the Rviz and gazeob environment.
-My SVM did a good job recognizing the objects with (((insert accuracies))) the hardest part about this project was obtaining the samples from the ```training.launch``` environment.
-I had issues with the system locking op or crashing.
-Gazebo occasionally would crash during this process and mess up my ```training_sav``` file.
-I really enjoyed the introduction to SVM and going forward will continue to explore the world of machine learning.

-### SMV Accuracy
+## SMV Accuracy

 ![](./pics/svm_output.PNG)

 trajectory_sampler_snip.PNG

 ### World 1 output with labels